thomoco/media-streaming-server/README.md

 ## Directories and Files

-/www/html - web files
+* /www/html - web files
-/www/html/index.html - HTML landing page for entering streamkey or viewing available streams /www/html/css - CSS directory
+* /www/html/index.html - HTML landing page for entering streamkey or viewing available streams
+* /www/html/css - CSS directory
-/www/html/css/styles.css - basic CSS styles, provides a method for transparent background images on the index.html landing page
+* /www/html/css/styles.css - basic CSS styles, provides a method for transparent background images on the index.html landing page
-/www/html/images - your images of choice for favicon and foreground/background images /www/html/stats - nginx stats directory
+* /www/html/images - your images of choice for favicon and foreground/background images
+* /www/html/stats - nginx stats directory
-/www/html/play - media file directory to temporarily stored during streamed /www/html/play/index-play.html - HTML page that identifies viewer browser type and selects the appropriate player /www/html/play/hls - HLS media files tmp directory /www/html/play/dash - DASH media files tmp directory /www/html/play/air - symlink to /www/html/play/hls /www/html/js - hls and dash players
+* /www/html/play - media file directory to temporarily stored during streamed
+* /www/html/play/index-play.html - HTML page that identifies viewer browser type and selects the appropriate player
+* /www/html/play/hls - HLS media files tmp directory
+* /www/html/play/dash - DASH media files tmp directory
+* /www/html/play/air - symlink to /www/html/play/hls
+* /www/html/js - hls and dash players
-  /www/html/js/hls - hls and dash players
+  * /www/html/js/hls - hls and dash players
-  /www/html/js/dash - hls and dash players
+  * /www/html/js/dash - hls and dash players
-/www/html/play - temporary media files for hls and dash /www/html/play/hls - hls files, must be writable by www-default (or user nginx user) /www/html/play/dash - dash files, must be writable by www-default (or user nginx user) /www/html/play/air - this part is a bit of a hack, but this is just a symlink to /www/html/play/hls to access the HLS media files without requiring authentication (AirPlay devices cannot assume the authentication of the device sending the airplay, for some rather insecure reason).
+* /www/html/play - temporary media files for hls and dash
+  * /www/html/play/hls - hls files, must be writable by www-default (or user nginx user)
+  * /www/html/play/dash - dash files, must be writable by www-default (or user nginx user)
+  * /www/html/play/air - this part is a bit of a hack, but this is just a symlink to /www/html/play/hls to access the HLS media files without requiring authentication (AirPlay devices cannot assume the authentication of the device sending the airplay, for some rather insecure reason).
 The nginx.conf default file will apply different access permissions to this symlinked directory
-/www/html/airplay - directory for handling AirPlay access /www/auth/htpasswd - htpasswd authentication file for basic auth /www/rtmp - nginx rtmp module statistics /www/rtmp/counts - directory for writing viewer counts /www/scripts - script file for operation, currently just capturing viewer count with viewer-count.py /etc/nginx - default Ubuntu location for nginx configuration /etc/nginx/sites-enabled - virtual host configuration for nginx, just using /etc/nginx/sites-enabled/default in this example /var/log/nginx/access.log - nginx access log and used for collecting viewer information via viewer-count.py /var/log/nginx/rtmp_access.log - rtmp nginx access log
+* /www/auth/htpasswd - htpasswd authentication file for basic auth
+* /www/rtmp - nginx rtmp module statistics
+* /www/rtmp/counts - directory for writing viewer counts
+* /www/scripts - script file for operation, currently just capturing viewer count with viewer-count.py
+* /etc/nginx - default Ubuntu location for nginx configuration
+* /etc/nginx/sites-enabled - virtual host configuration for nginx, just using /etc/nginx/sites-enabled/default in this example
+* /var/log/nginx/access.log - nginx access log and used for collecting viewer information via viewer-count.py
+* /var/log/nginx/rtmp_access.log - rtmp nginx access log

 ## Server Inbound Network Ports

-1935: the default RTMPS port is used for encrypted media streaming - the nginx server simply proxies and streams the media to the nginx-rtmp-module
+* 1935: the default RTMPS port is used for encrypted media streaming - the nginx server simply proxies and streams the media to the nginx-rtmp-module
-1936: localhost-only port used by nginx-rtmp-module to process the media stream and write the media files temporarily to the filesystem
+* 1936: localhost-only port used by nginx-rtmp-module to process the media stream and write the media files temporarily to the filesystem
-443: default HTTPS server port for viewing the media streams via the video players listed here
+* 443: default HTTPS server port for viewing the media streams via the video players listed here

 ## Encryption